eosnetworkfoundation/grant-framework/applications/Noah_6models.md

 - **Are there any other projects similar to yours in the EOSIO ecosystem?** We are the first innovative DeFi project in EOS EVM that can provide 6 modules, including liquidity mining, NOAH proof of equity, liquidity incentive allocation voting, NOAH unlocking, bribery, equity bonus and data statistics.

 - **If so, how is your project different?**
 6 major modules, including liquidity mining, NOAH proof of equity, liquidity incentive allocation voting, NOAH unlocking, bribery, equity bonus and data statistics innovative DeFi project.
-This is an innovative DeFi protocol in the current EOS EVM and even the entire Ethereum-based DeFi gameplay.
+This is an innovative DeFi protocol in the current EOS EVM and even the entire Ethereum-based DeFi design.

 ## Team